Guide to Cardiac CT Scanners – Prices, Slices and Types of Exams

-In this blog post, we give you an introduction to cardiac CT scanners.
+In this blog post, we give you an introduction to the best CT scanner for cardiac imaging.

 We also give you our recommendations for the best cardiac CT scanners available on the used market.

-Let’s start from the beginning and explain the basics of cardiac CT scanners.
+Let us start from the beginning – explaining the basics of cardiac CT scanners.

 What is a Cardiac CT scanner?